-Inside a garish, but cozy, space that Solis and Papciak call “Monica’s room” in reference to the dreamy artist Monica Canilao, a project collaborator, they explain that the museum was an impulse buy.
-In 2012 Solis was skimming Craigslist, looking for somewhere new to move, when she stumbled upon the massive, and relatively cheap (the asking price was $65,000) building.
+Inside a garish but cozy space that Solis and Papciak call “Monica’s room” in reference to the dreamy artist Monica Canilao, a project collaborator, they explain that the museum was an impulse buy.
+In 2012 Solis was skimming Craigslist, looking for somewhere new to move, when she stumbled upon the massive and relatively cheap building (the asking price was $65,000).
 Haggling the sellers down to $21,000, Solis and some fellow artists purchased the structure with the idea that they turn it into studio spaces and a possible gallery.

 While the museum still has work to be done, artists have already begun to visit the space.
 Upstairs, Solis shows me a new piece by visiting artist Aminah Slor.
 Using materials that include found photographs, lighters, and broken pieces of glass, Slor built an elegant “Double-Headed Bird” that will be on permanent display once the museum is completed.